sstelfox/sidekiq-scheduler/README.md

     #If you use a Gemfile:
     gem 'sidekiq-scheduler'

+## Usage

+    #To enable the scheduler you need to add this line to your sidekiq server initializer:
+    SidekiqScheduler.enable_scheduler

+## Configuration

-NOTE: Since it's currently not possible to hook into the default option parsing provided by sidekiq you will need to use a configuration file to override the scheduler options.
+Since it's currently not possible to hook into the default option parsing provided by sidekiq you will need to use a configuration file to override the scheduler options.
 Available options are:

     :schedule: <the schedule to be run>
     :dynamic: <if true the schedule can we modified in runtime>

-## Usage

-To enable the scheduler you need to add this line to your sidekiq server initializer:
-    SidekiqScheduler.enable_scheduler

 ## Scheduled Jobs (Recurring Jobs)